Tesla's Elon Musk offers to solve power crisis in South Australia

 Musk responded by tweeting: "Tesla will get the system installed and working 100 days from contract signature or it is free.
 That serious enough for you?"

-He quoted a price of US$250 per kilowatt hour for 100 megawatt hour systems, which would imply a price of US$25 million for the battery packs, when Cannon-Brookes asked for an estimate.
+He quoted a price of US$250 per kilowatt hour for 100 megawatt hour systems, which would imply a price of US$25 million for the battery packs.

 "You're on mate.
-Give me 7 days to try sort out politics & funding," tweeted Cannon-Brookes, who could not be immediately reached for further comment.
+Give me 7 days to try and sort out politics & funding," tweeted Cannon-Brookes.

+He said he was inundated with calls on Friday after the exchange and was eager to get the plan off the ground.

+"My phone hasn't stopped buzzing.
+The support is flooding in, both from individuals in terms of 'Hell yes!' and from corporates who are asking: 'Can we buy power?
+Can we contribute dollars?'," Cannon-Brookes told Reuters.

-Tesla launched its Powerwall 2 in Australia, the world's top market for rooftop solar.
-Battery storage is just one of several options the government is looking to back in order to ensure reliable power supplies as the country grows more reliant on intermittent wind and solar power.
+Tesla launched its Powerwall 2 in Australia, the world's top market for rooftop solar, this week.
+Battery storage is just one of several options the government is looking at to help ensure reliable power supplies as the country grows more reliant on intermittent wind and solar power.

 "We have been talking with a number of large-scale battery providers about potential storage solutions, including in South Australia.
 To the extent Tesla is interested, we'll also talk with them," Clean Energy Finance Corp Chief Executive Oliver Yates said in an emailed statement.